soda-inria/survival_cr_bench/README.md

 | PCHazard                |                 |             | [github.com/havakv/pycox](https://github.com/havakv/pycox)                                                                                                          | [Kvamme and Borgan (2019b)](https://arxiv.org/abs/1910.06724)                               |

-The following models were benchmarked on the authors' repository directly, by adding some snippets to their code on our forked version (table B):
+We also benchmark the following models, by adding some snippets to authors' code on our forked version (table B):

 | Name                    | Competing risks | Proper loss | Implementation                                                                                                                                                      | Reference                                                                                   |